perma-id/w3id.org/eboca/README.md

 # EBOCA Ontologies
-This W3ID provides a persistent URI namespace for EBOCA Ontologies.
+This W3ID provides a persistent URI namespace for EBOCA Ontology.

 ## Contact
 This space is administered by: